PracticingDeveloper/practicingruby.com/_posts/2010-12-08-uses-for-modules-1.md

 categories: articles
 author: Gregory Brown
 permalink: articles/uses-for-modules-1
+summary: Use modules as namespaces for your libraries and applications.
+issue_number: '1.8'
 ---

 > Note: This article series on modules is also available as a [PDF download].
 The